Established originally as a program in Mechanical Engineering at Georgia Tech in 1924, ISyE became a School in 1945.

 95.4% of our BSIE students received job offers two months prior to graduation with a median starting salary of $68,000 (based on the self-reported survey by students).

-At last count, ISyE claims nearly 17,000 alumni throughout the world and academe.
+At last count, ISyE claims more than 18,000 alumni throughout the world and academe.
 Nearly one in 10 ISyE graduates have risen to the top positions of their respective organizations, whether as CEO, president, CFO, or even university president.